astronomer/docs/astro/overview.md

 Astro's architecture enables a few key features, available today:

-- worker auto-scaling, powered by Airflow's Celery executor + KEDA
+- Worker auto-scaling, powered by Airflow's Celery executor + KEDA
 - The ability to run multiple clusters in your organization's network on either AWS or GCP
 - Astro Runtime, a collection of Docker images that provides a differentiated data orchestration experience
 - Timely support for the latest major, minor, and patch versions of the Apache Airflow open source project